lubianat/what_is_a_cell_type/README.md

 ### Domcke S, Shendure J. [A reference cell tree will serve science better than a reference cell atlas](https://doi.org/10.1016/j.cell.2023.02.016).
 Cell.
 2023 Mar 16;186(6):1103-14.

 A pledge for an ontogenetic tree as the reference for classifying cell types.
-It brings exciting points of view, but misses essential literature such as [Jeff Doyle's "Cell types as species: Exploring a metaphor"](https://doi.org/10.3389/fpls.2022.868565) and the whole Cell Ontology endeavor.
+It brings exciting points of view but misses essential literature such as [Jeff Doyle's "Cell types as species: Exploring a metaphor"](https://doi.org/10.3389/fpls.2022.868565) and the whole Cell Ontology endeavor.
 It extends the ontogenetic classification of *C. elegans* to other organisms, but requires critical technical advances before applying to humans.

 ## 2022

 ### Doyle JJ.
 [Cell types as species: Exploring a metaphor.](https://doi.org/10.3389/fpls.2022.868565) Frontiers in Plant Science.
 2022 Aug 22;13:868565.

 An in-depth dissection of the analogy between organizing cells in types and organizing individual organisms in species.
 For different facets, such as "Philosophical underpinnings', Jeff Doyle explores the cell type side and the species side, finalizing with synthesis and outstanding questions.
-With an impressive coverage of the literature, and the clarity of the writing, the article is a must-read and, in my opinion, under-discussed in the human cell type community.
+With an impressive coverage of the literature and the clarity of the writing, the article is a must-read and, in my opinion, under-discussed in the human cell type community.

 ## 2021